 \subsection{Regret Decomposition}

-In this section, we present a \emph{decomposition} of the regret that will be employed in the final bound of Section~\ref{sec:boundRegret}.
+In this section, we present a novel \emph{decomposition} of the regret that will be employed in the final bound of Section~\ref{sec:boundRegret}.
 The contents of this section are of independent interest and applicable to any learner's policy $\bm{\pi}$, beyond \algnameshort.
-From a technical perspective, the analysis is composed of two steps: (i) we decompose the instantaneous (policy) regret $r_t$ in terms of the instantaneous \emph{external regret} $\rho_t$ (Lemma~\ref{lem:decomposition}); (ii) we bound the cumulative expected (policy) regret $R(\bm{\pi},T) =\mathbb{E} [ \sum_{t=1}^T r_t ]$ in terms of the expected cumulative external regret $\varrho(\bm{\pi},T) = \mathbb{E} [ \sum_{t=1}^T \rho_t ]$ (Lemma~\ref{lem:internal_regret_bound}).
+From a technical perspective, the analysis is composed of two steps: ($i$) we decompose the instantaneous (policy) regret $r_t$ in terms of the instantaneous \emph{external regret} $\rho_t$ (Lemma~\ref{lem:decomposition}); ($ii$) we bound the cumulative expected (policy) regret $R(\bm{\pi},T) =\mathbb{E} [ \sum_{t=1}^T r_t ]$ in terms of the expected cumulative external regret $\varrho(\bm{\pi},T) = \mathbb{E} [ \sum_{t=1}^T \rho_t ]$ (Lemma~\ref{lem:internal_regret_bound}).

-For the sake of the analysis and w.l.o.g., we compare the execution of the optimal policy $\bm{\pi}^*$ and the execution of the learner's policy $\bm{\pi}$ over the same sequence of noise realizations $(\xi_t)_{t\in\dsb{T}}$.
-The definition of cumulative expected (policy) regret $R(\bm{\pi},T)$ in Equation~\eqref{eq:regretDef} compares the sequence of rewards $(x_t^*)_{t \in \dsb{T}}$ when executing the optimal policy $\bm{\pi}^*$ and the sequence of rewards $(x_t)_{t \in \dsb{T}}$ when executing the learner's policy $\bm{\pi}$.
+We start with step ($i$), by recalling that the definition of cumulative expected (policy) regret $R(\bm{\pi},T)$ in Equation~\eqref{eq:regretDef} compares the sequence of rewards $(x_t^*)_{t \in \dsb{T}}$ when executing the optimal policy $\bm{\pi}^*$ with the sequence of rewards $(x_t)_{t \in \dsb{T}}$ when executing the learner's policy $\bm{\pi}$.
 However, in our \settingnameshort setting, the observed reward $x_t$ depends on the past history $H_{t-1}$.
-Thus, the instantaneous (policy) regret $r_t \coloneqq x_t^*-x_t$ can be decomposed in two terms: (i) the dissimilarity between the past history $H_{t-1}^*$ when executing the optimal policy and the learner's observed history $H_{t-1}$; (ii) the instantaneous \emph{external regret}~\cite{dekel2012online} $\rho_t \coloneqq \inner{\vgamma(a_t^*) - \vgamma({a}_t)}{\zs_{t-1}}$ representing the loss of executing the learner action $a_t $ instead of the optimal one $a_t^* = \pi^*_t(H_{t-1}^*)$ \emph{assuming} that such actions are applied to the context vector $\zs_{t-1}$ generated by the execution of the learner's policy.
-The following result formalizes the regret decomposition.
+Thus, the instantaneous (policy) regret $r_t \coloneqq x_t^*-x_t$ can be decomposed in two terms: ($a$) the dissimilarity between the past history $H_{t-1}^*$ when executing the optimal policy and the learner's observed history $H_{t-1}$; ($b$) the instantaneous \emph{external regret}~\citep{dekel2012online} $\rho_t \coloneqq \inner{\vgamma(a_t^*) - \vgamma({a}_t)}{\zs_{t-1}}$ representing the loss of executing the learner action $a_t $ instead of the optimal one $a_t^* = \pi^*_t(H_{t-1}^*)$ \emph{assuming} that such actions are applied to the observations vector $\zs_{t-1}$ generated by the execution of the learner's policy.
+The following result formalizes the instantaneous regret decomposition.

 \begin{restatable}[Policy Regret Decomposition]{lemma}{Decomposition} Let $(x_t^*)_{t \in \dsb{T}}$ be the sequence of rewards by executing the optimal policy $\bm{\pi}^*$ and let $(x_t)_{t \in \dsb{T}}$ be the sequence of rewards by executing the learner's policy $\bm{\pi}$.
 Then, for every $t \in \dsb{T}$ it holds that: